natebosch/vim-lsc/README.md

 ### Autocomplete

-When more than 3 word characters or a '.' are typed a request for autocomplete suggestions is sent to the server.
+When more than 3 word characters or a trigger character are typed a request for autocomplete suggestions is sent to the server.
 If the server responds before the cursor moves again the options will be provided using vim's built in completion.

 Note: By default `completeopt` includes `preview` and completion items include documentation in the preview window.
 Close the window after completion with